INSIGHT: Enhancing Autonomous Driving Safety through Vision-Language Models on Context-Aware Hazard Detection and Edge Case Evaluation: Experiments

-The fine-tuned model's performance is evaluated using several core indicators, including BLEU-4, ROUGE-L, ROUGE-1, ROUGE-2, and Mean Squared Error (MSE).
 The BLEU-4 measures the precision of up to 4-gram overlaps between a fine-tuned vision-language model's generated text and reference outputs, making it useful for tasks like image captioning comparison, ROUGE-1 captures the unigram-level overlap, indicating how well the model covers key information in text summarization tasks, ROUGE-2 extends this to bigrams, offering a finer-grained measure of contextual coverage for summarizing or describing visual content, and ROUGE-L uses the longest common subsequence to evaluate the sequence-level match, emphasizing overall recall of critical information in the model’s output.
-The fine-tuned model is verified in the highway and urban driving scenarios of the BDD100K human annotation dataset.
-Each dataset contains 250 frames of driving scenarios, and the $max \_ samples$ is also 250.
-The model achieved outstanding performance on standard scenarios, as shown in Table~\ref{tab:core_metrics}.
-The model achieved outstanding performance in highway driving scenarios and also great performance in urban driving scenarios.
 The MSE calculation function is shown below:

 where $x_i$ and $y_i$ represent the prediction from the fine-tuned Qwen2-VL and the $x_i^{\text{true}}$ and $y_i^{\text{true}}$ represent the human-annotation ground truth pixels location.